Callumgander/CourseNotes/Intro to MongoDB.md

 How do you link the schema and the model in mongodb
 - create a scheme then pass the scheme as the second argument into the mongoose.model() method

+What is a virtual in mongodb?
+- It's like a getter. so you can have a field that will get some other object to compute it but only when it's run

+How does an arrow function differ from a regular function?
+- it binds this

+At a high level, what does Express do?
+- creates routes that you can hit from an api and those routes are going to run database operations